-Research computing jobs related to an established research project should be run using the paid Great Lakes account set up by the PI of that research project.
+Research computing jobs related to an established research project should be run using the paid Great Lakes account or the UMRCP account set up by the PI of that research project.
 You may use engin1 to try out Great Lakes on a small scale and see if it is suitable for use with a new research project before your PI sets up their paid resource account.

-Send any questions about the College of Engineering’s shared Great Lakes account to: firstname.lastname@example.org
+Send any questions about Michigan Engineering’s shared Great Lakes account to: email@example.com